 Vettel: A small failure but a big consequence 10 May, 2014 Sebastian Vettel stops on track during FP1 The 2014 season is turning into the proverbial Annus horribilis for quadruple Formula 1 world champion Sebastian Vettel, and things got no better on the first day of free practice of the Spanish Grand Prix weekend.
 After stopping out on circuit during FP1 with a mere four laps completed in the session, he then had to sit out the entire FP2 as the team resolved the problem and thus missing out on a huge chunk of valuable track time.
 Sebastian Vettel in the Barcelona pit garage Vettel explained, “We had a simple failure in one of the looms, which caused a short and meant the car stopped.
 We had to change the chassis loom, which is a big job so I wasn’t able to go out in the afternoon.”
 “It’s a small failure, but a big consequence; there was nothing new on that part of the car, it was something new that happened in that area.
 Luckily it happened today [Friday rather than Saturday], but unfortunately we lost the chance to prepare for Sunday with two cars.”
 “I have to rely on what Daniel [Ricciardo] did today and get into the rhythm straight away [on Saturday],” he added. finished the day third fastest and with 57 laps to his credit.
-(GP247) Reports on GrandPrix247.com by: staff & contributors, Reuters syndication, GMM service, Formula 1 teams, sponsors & organisations.
+(GP247) Content on GrandPrix247.com by: staff & contributors, Reuters syndication, GMM service, Getty Images, Formula 1 teams, sponsors & organisations.